infumap/infumap/docs/cli.md

 Automatically creates a settings file and default config / data directories in ~/.infumap is no settings file is explicitly specified.

 For more information refer to [configuration.md](configuration.md)

+### keygen

+Generate an encryption key suitable for use with the `backup_encryption_key` settings property.

+You generally you won't need to do this - a suitable (unique) key is generated when the settings.toml file first generated.

+### migrate

+Currently disabled (and not useful)

+### repair

+Work-in-progress.
+Command to reconcile the items in different object stores.

+### restore

+Unpack a backup file.

 ## API Commands